ajaxian79/algorithms/docs/knapsack-01.md

 Monotonic deque: push back, pop back to maintain order, pop front when stale.

 Heap when you only need top-k; full sort is wasted work.

+Boyer-Moore: candidate + counter; reset on tie; verify on second pass.